 “A key thing we advise our clients, particularly those in leadership roles, is that authenticity is essential.
 Be real, and be yourself.
-Employees are very adept at seeing through ‘fake’ behavior, particularly Gen Y employees who grew up in an era where myths about prominent people were busted and reality is king,” Vicki Daniel, co-director of Change2020, told HC.
+Employees are very adept at seeing through ‘fake’ behavior, particularly Gen Y employees who grew up in an era where myths about prominent people were busted and reality is king,” Vicki Daniel, co-director of Change2020, told HRM.

 Daniel argued that ‘authentic’ executives will have nothing to fear from their internet history or social media profiles becoming public, even if there is unflattering content to be found.
 “You may have had lapses in judgment at times, but so what, that’s human!
 The key is to acknowledge them, learn from them and move on.”

 The necessity for HR to intervene in scandals that are revealed involving CEOs or other executives depends on the severity of the situation.
-Daniel advised that if there is clearly a break of the organisation’s legal or ethical standards and values, HR should work together with the board and executive team to gauge the correct course of action.
+Daniel advised that if there is clearly a break of the organization’s legal or ethical standards and values, HR should work together with the board and executive team to gauge the correct course of action.
 Public and investor relations teams may also need to be consulted.